defi-wonderland/canon-guard-docs/docs/concepts/glossary.md

 ---
-sidebar_position: 9
+sidebar_position: 10
 ---

 # Glossary

-## Canon Guard is a system with several new definitions

-#### **Action**:
-An on-chain call that one desires to execute through Canon Guard.

-#### **Action builder**:
-A contract that will parse and build a set of actions and will be used to queue and execute them.

-#### **Factory**:
-A previously deployed contract (don't worry, you won't have to deployed it yourself) that can be used to create new action builders or hubs.

-#### **Child**:
-A contract created by a factory, it can be a hub or an action builder.

-#### **Parent**:
-The contract that created a specific contract.
-It can be a factory or a hub.

-#### **Hub**:
-A more sophisticated contract that can be used to give new functionalities to action builders.
-Like managing caps, saving storage, doing complex checks that can't be made on the action builder itself.
-An action builder that has a parent hub will report to this contract and will be it's hub child.

-#### **Hub child**:
-The child of a hub, it is always an action builder.

-#### **Emergency mode**:
-When Canon Guard enters this mode, the next methods can only be called by the emergency caller: `executeTransaction`, `executeTransactions`, `executeNoActionTransaction` and `cancelEnqueuedTransaction`.

-#### **Emergency caller**:
-Privileged address that is configured at deployment time, is the only one able to execute some methods when emergency mode is on.

-#### **Emergency trigger**:
-Privileged address that is configured at deployment time, is the only one able to set the emergency mode on.

-#### **Short execution delay**:
-Timelock for pre-approved actions (actions that were approved by calling `approveActionsBuilderOrHub`).

-#### **Long execution delay**:
-Timelock for actions that were not pre-approved

-#### **Transaction expiry delay**:
-Seconds until the queued actions expire (meaning that it can no longer be executable).

-#### **Maximum approval duration**:
-The maximum amount of time an action builder or hub can be approved.

-#### **Approve an action builder or hub**:
-The process of pre-approving a set of actions (or action builder or hub).
-Those actions will have a short execution delay period.
-If approving a hub, all hub children will inherit the approved status.

-#### **Queue a transaction**:
-The process of adding a new set of actions to the queue, making them available to sign, and initiating the timelock.

-#### **Execute a transaction**:
-If the actions have the required signatures and they not expired, they can be executed by anyone.
-This will call the SAFE with the saved payload and finish the main flow of Canon Guard.

-#### **Cancel enqueued transaction**:
-If a transaction does not have any signers it can be effectively removed from the queue.

-#### **Execute no-action transaction**:
-In the case were a transaction includes an error but it was already signed by the required signers, a rapid, no-timelock transaction can be sent that will use the current nonce of the SAFE in order to nullify the signatures for that transaction.
+#### Canon Guard
+The entrypoint contract that queues actions, computes the Safe transaction hash, checks approved owners, and executes via MultiSendCallOnly.

+#### Safe
+A multisig wallet that holds funds and executes transactions.

+#### Guard (Safe guard)
+A hook contract the Safe calls before/after execution to allow or reject transactions. `OnlyCanonGuard` enforces execution only via Canon Guard.

+#### Action
+An onchain call (target, data, value) to execute through Canon Guard.

+#### Action builder
+A contract that returns a list of actions (`getActions()`) to queue and execute.

+#### Factory
+A contract that deploys known contract types (Canon Guard, hubs, builders) and tracks children (provenance).

+#### Parent / Child
+Parent is the creator contract (`PARENT`), which can be a factory or hub.
+Child is the created contract (hub or builder).

+#### Hub (Action hub)
+A policy parent that creates builders and tracks them.
+Hubs expose `isHubChild(child)` to prove provenance.

+#### Approved hash (Safe)
+The Safe’s onchain approval record: `approvedHashes(owner, safeTxHash) == 1` when an owner approved the hash.

+#### MultiSendCallOnly
+Safe library used by Canon Guard to batch and execute actions in a single Safe transaction.

+#### Short execution delay
+Timelock for pre‑approved actions (pre‑approved via `approveActionsBuilderOrHub`).

+#### Long execution delay
+Timelock for actions that were not pre‑approved.

+#### Transaction expiry delay
+Time window after `executableAt` during which a queued action can be executed.

+#### Maximum approval duration
+Maximum time a builder or hub can be pre‑approved.

+#### Approve an action builder or hub
+Pre‑approve a builder or hub so its queued actions use the short delay.
+If approving a hub, all hub children inherit the approved status.

+#### Queue a transaction
+Add actions to the queue, making them available to approve, and start the timelock.

+#### Execute a transaction
+If the actions have required onchain approvals and have not expired, anyone can execute (emergency mode restricts to the emergency caller).

+#### Cancel enqueued transaction
+Remove a queued item if there are no approved hashes.
+In emergency mode, only the emergency caller may cancel.

+#### Execute no‑action transaction (no‑op)
+Execute an empty batch to spend the Safe’s nonce and invalidate existing approvals.
+Used to clear signatures without side effects.